test pic

 Embalmed Television Parts

 Ester Brennen had a particularly powerful experience watching an evangelical preacher on her television.
 She believed that the television itself held the intense spiritual power she perceived.
-After her television broke, she disassembled it very carefully and "embalmed" every part in wax and salt to preserve it.
+After her television broke, she disassembled it very carefully and preserved every part in wax and salt.
 She also covered the wooden cabinets with writings documenting her experience of channeling the Word Of God.

 Meyer Piano Keys